mtumilowicz/groovy-delegate-category-mixin-trait/README.md

 Groovy.
 If you do the same using compile-time metaprogramming, the method would be visible from Java too.

+Good example of easy AST transformation is `@ToString` annotation.

 ### @Delegate

 The `@Delegate` AST transformation aims at implementing the delegation design pattern.